Kegan Caull

-Kegan Montgomery Caull (born 20 March 2004 in Vieux Fort) is a Saint Lucian footballer who plays as a forward for NK Tolmin and the Saint Lucia national team.
+Kegan Montgomery Caull (born 20 March 2004) is a Saint Lucian footballer who plays as a forward for Isthmian League club Hashtag United and the Saint Lucia national team.

 Youth career

 Caull had played for VSADC since at least the under-15 level in 2017.
 In 2018 his goal against the U17 team of FC Pioneers propelled VSADC into the league final.
 He was named the top junior male footballer by the Saint Lucia Football Association in 2019.
 That year he scored two goals against New Generation FC in the U18 League Grand-Final.
 VSADC were crowned league champions following the 3–1 victory.
 Caull also won the Golden Boot award for his age division that season.
 He was named SLFA Junior Male Footballer of the Year again for a second straight year in 2020 after he was named MVP of his club and the U15 and U17 leagues.
 He also lead his club to the Northern Zone U17 Championship and was named best midfielder of the U17 league and ECFH Tournament hosted by the Castries Football Council.